Hello

 However, this too could not rescue the elders at the high court as Justice Majanga established that the petitioners were aware of the dissolution of the company and alleged fraudulent acts as early as 1999 and had proceeded to file Kisii CMCC Suit No. 711A of 1999.

-Dissatisfied, Gumico Sacco lodged an appeal at the appellate court in Kisumu before justices Wanjiru Karanja, Asikae Makhandia and Sankale Ole Kantai.
+Dissatisfied, Gumico lodged an appeal at the appellate court in Kisumu before justices Wanjiru Karanja, Asikae Makhandia and Sankale Ole Kantai.

-“The trial court (High Court) rightfully found as a fact that the petition was time barred based on the evidence tendered before it.
+“The trial court (High Court) rightfully found as a fact that the petition was time-barred based on the evidence tendered before it.
 There is therefore no basis for us to interfere with that finding.
 On the whole, we are convinced that the trial court did not err in its judgment and the appeal herein is bereft of merit and is accordingly dismissed with no order as to costs,” read the Appellate court’s judgment.

 However, Mr Mogire insists that from Gumico’s side of the story, they only learnt about the alleged takeover of their investment in 2014.